Effective Date: January 1, 2013

 For Remote Stay Funds:

-- The employee must email a supporting budget to email@example.com.
+- The employee must attach a supporting budget to the cash advance request.

 D. Reconciling Cash Advances